MichaelPolla/MAMAStress/README.md

 # MAMAStress
-JIRA/GitHub scripts with dockers to get the stress of the team when the deadline approches
+JIRA/GitHub scripts with dockers to analyze the impact of the team's stress when the deadline approches.

 ## Authors
 - **M**ichael Polla